HMS Sepoy (1918): Design and development

 Armament consisted of three QF 4 in Mk IV guns on the ship's centreline.
 One was mounted raised on the forecastle, one on a platform between the funnels and one aft.
 The ship also mounted a single 40 mm 2-pounder "pom-pom" anti-aircraft gun for air defence.
 Four 21 in torpedo tubes were fitted in two twin rotating mounts aft.
 The ship was designed to mount two additional 18 in torpedo tubes either side of the superstructure but this required the forecastle plating to be cut away, making the vessel very wet, so they were removed.
 The weight saved enabled the heavier Mark V 21-inch torpedo to be carried.
-The ship had a complement of 90 officers and ratings.
+Four depth charge chutes were also fitted aft and typically ten depth charges were carried.
+Fire control included a training-only director, single Dumaresq and a Vickers range clock.